ourlifeloop/marketing/src/cms/training-faqs/what-do-connections-family-and-friends-see-in-lifeloop.md

   -Gallery with photos that connections have uploaded

   -Optional: Maintenance and Transportation
 topics:
-  - family-portal
+  - connection-portal
   - main-page
 userTypes:
   - staff
 ---